A bit about me

 Hanneke ter Berg of Studio Minimini has created some delightful little stop-frame movies, using mice knitted from my patterns.
 You can look at these by clicking here

-Andrea Doig of Fruity Knitting has also interviewed me for the Fruity Knitting You Tube Channel (the interview is about one hour in from the beginning of the episode) and included me in the Fruity Knitting blog post, and you can see both by clicking on the links written in red.
+Andrea Doig of Fruity Knitting has also interviewed me for the Fruity Knitting You Tube Channel (the interview is about one hour in from the beginning of the episode) and included me in the Fruity Knitting blog post, and you can see both by clicking on the links.

 Here’s what I’ve done so far!”